 Let’s say you own a truck driving company and are looking to add to your fleet.
-Or, maybe you’re looking to start a business and need a truck.
-Unfortunately, getting a large delivery truck, semi, or a big rig isn’t as easy as getting a Honda Civic or minivan.
+Or, maybe you’re looking to start a business and need a commercial truck.
+Finding the right type of truck financing is a key component of the financial success of your business.
+While taking on a truck loan isn’t as easy or affordable as financing a minivan or sedan, there are countless options for all Canadian business owners.
 With that in mind, here is everything you need to know about getting approved for a large truck loan in Canada.

 When it comes to choosing which type of truck you want, you’ll have what might seem like an almost endless number of options to go through.
 There are semi-trucks, box trucks, dump trucks, tow trucks, flatbeds, and the list goes on.
-With so many options, how do you choose which one to select?
+With so many options, how do you choose the right one for you?

 As far as financing goes, there is the option to lease your truck instead of purchasing, but it is generally a better and less complex option to simply get the loan and pay for it.